alyssaperkins/awesome-code-by-aly/README.md

 # Name-A-Gator
 Created by Alyssa Perkins, Nikhil Anantha, and Jonah Diaz

 What is Name-A-Gator (NAG)?
 NAG is a GUI developed to help people learn how unique their names are.
-It can be used to find the most common/unique name of a search, or compare the 'uniquity' of names you might have in mind for your future baby gators! [ Uniquity % = # of occurences for searched name / all names appearing under that search ]
+It can be used to find the most common/unique name of a search, or compare the 'uniquity' of names you might have in mind for your future baby gators!

  [ Uniquity % = # of occurences for searched name / # of occurences of all names under your search parameters ]